 8.6 percentage points lower cost to income ratio than financial institutions running legacy software.

-Temenos customers significantly outperform their peers.
-Over the period 2008-2014, Temenos clients enjoyed on average a 31% higher return on assets, a 36% higher return on equity and an The benefits of using modern software are clear.
+The benefits of using modern software are clear.
 Temenos customers are more agile, able to offer more personalised products and services, to operate at lower unit costs, to react quicker to market opportunities and to manage risk better.